 To setup this multi-user interface there is needed to enable the OAuth2 authorization on Baculum API hosts, that are used by the Baculum Web interface.
-There is also necessarily to define in the Director configuration Console resources for users and dedicated for them Boonsole config files.
+There is also necessary to configure in the Director the Console resources for users and Bconsole config files dedicated for them.